devantler/oci-artifacts/k8s/tekton-pipelines/README.md

-# Tekton
+# Tekton Pipelines

-Tekton is a powerful and flexible open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems.
+Tekton Pipelines is a powerful and flexible open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems.